MSandoval910/github-for-web-designers/README.md

 ##[View the companion reference site] (-http://simpleprimate.com/github-for-web-designers/-)

-##thisis my README for my github desktop client!
+##this is my README for my github desktop client!